Joaquín Arias (baseball): 2013

-On June 24, 2013, Arias left a game against the Los Angeles Dodgers in the second inning with a left hamstring injury after scoring from first base on a double by Andrés Torres.
-The injury only sidelined Arias for a little over a week and he took the field for the Giants against the Cincinnati Reds on July 3.
-However, his return proved to be short-lived when he required an emergency appendectomy late on the night of July 7.
+On 24 June 2013, Arias left a game against the Los Angeles Dodgers in the second inning with a left hamstring injury after scoring from first base on a double by Andrés Torres.
+The injury only sidelined Arias for a little over a week and he took the field for the Giants against the Cincinnati Reds on 3 July.
+However, his return proved to be short-lived when he required an emergency appendectomy late on the night of 7 July.
 The following day the Giants placed him on the 15-day disabled list.
-He was re-activated and returned to the team on July 26.
-Arias started 47 games, appeared in 102 games, batting .271 with 19 RBIs.
+He was re-activated and returned to the team on 26 July.
+Arias started 47 games, appeared in 102 games, batting .271 with 19 RBI.

 2014

-On January 23, 2014, Arias and the Giants agreed on a two-year, $2.6-million contract.
-Arias appeared in 107 games, batting .254 with 15 RBIs.
+On 23 January 2014, Arias and the Giants agreed on a two-year, $2.6-million contract.
+Arias appeared in 107 games, batting .254 with 15 RBI.
 In the 2014 postseason, Arias appeared in 8 games, batting 2-for-4 with one RBI and two runs scored, as the Giants won the 2014 World Series over the Kansas City Royals.

 2015

-On April 28, 2015, Arias hit 3-for-3 off Clayton Kershaw, becoming the first Giant get three hits off Kershaw in one game.
-Arias appeared in 40 games, batting .207, before being designated for assignment on July 27. Árias cleared waivers and was assigned to the Triple-A Sacramento River Cats.
+On 28 April 2015, Arias hit 3-for-3 off Clayton Kershaw, becoming the first Giant get three hits off Kershaw in one game.
+Arias appeared in 40 games, batting .207, before being designated for assignment on 27 July. Árias cleared waivers and was assigned to the Triple-A Sacramento River Cats on 4 August.

 Arizona Diamondbacks

-On December 13, 2015, Arias signed a minor league deal with the Arizona Diamondbacks.
-He was released on March 31, 2016.
+On 13 December 2015, Arias signed a minor league contract with the Arizona Diamondbacks organization.
+He was released by Arizona prior to the start of the season on 31 March 2016.